 What to see and what place to visit in Norway?
-The question is not so simple as it seams.
+The question is not as simple as it seems to be.
 It’s just too much wonders for a comparably small country.

 Trollfjorden or Trollfjord is not so long but very narrow and surrounded by a kilometer high mountains fjord halfway between Bergen and Kirkenes.
 On a rare picture above you can see cruise ferry named Trollfjord entering the Trollfjorden.

 Tønsberg is a small town in the Norway south, in vicinity of the Swedish border.
 It’s mostly known for its Vikings’ history since the town was founded in the 9th century.
 Plain air anthropology museum in Tønsberg is very popular.

 Numerous more modern fortifications from the various pages of the European history are also attracting a lot of tourists to Tønsberg.

 Frognerparken (Frogner Park) and the Vigeland Sculpture Park that resides there are among the most popular attractions of Norwegian capital city Oslo.